• About

 x

-Anna is proud to have been a part of the Camp CenterStage team from the beginning.
-She's excited to be back on the East Coast near family and friends...and camp!
-When she's not at Camp CenterStage, Anna is the Assistant Director at Newmarket, NH Recreation.
-Prior to, she was manager at Road Rebel in San Diego and organized tour travel for Cirque du Soliel, Broadway Tours, Alvin Ailey, and so much more!
+Anna (Assistant Camp Director) is proud to have been a part of the Camp CenterStage team from the beginning.
+When she's not at Camp CenterStage, Anna works remotely for Road Rebel, in entertainment travel logistics for tours like Cirque du Soliel, Broadway Tours, Alvin Ailey, collegiate sports and so much more!
 She has experience onstage, behind the scenes, and all the in-between.
-Her passion to build a safe, fun, camp for young artists with other incredible staff members will last a lifetime.
-Let the good times roll! :-)
+Her passion to build a safe, fun, camp for young artists with incredible staff members will last a lifetime.
+One of her favorite parts about camp is supporting campers and staff in their leadership paths and that you don't need to have a title to be a leader.
+Also...ginger snap cookies take the s'more treat to a whole new level!!
+Let the good times roll at camp! :-)

 Assistant Camp Director